JoseAn1/gettingCProject/CodeBook.md

 We believe that the most suitable form to represent a tidy data format is a narrow form: the 66 columns representing the measurement features are, actually, values of a single variable, which we call "feature".
 Therefore , for each observation we will have a combination of subject + activity + feature, to which will correspond to a "measurement" .

+After thinking a bit more about this: The 66 columns aren't values.
+There are, actually, variables, exactily measured variables.
+Therefore, it will be keeping them like columns.
+But, it is also possible to change to the narrow form, as well as the program does, but, and here is the important mistake, considering "feature" and "measurement" like a bunch. "measurement" doesn't imply anithing, It isn't a variable to operate with it.
+Although there are the same units in all the observations, the measurements cannot be summarized, independently of "features" ( type of measurement ).
+So, the change from the wide to narrow format is good, but the consideration of measurement like independent variable is wrong.
+Then the process to perform the step 5 is wrong.
+See it below in part 2.7.

 In order to do that, we will substitute the 66 columns by two columns: one (“feature”) with the key-variable and other (“measurement”) with the associated value.
 The result is a Data Frame with 4 variables: subject, activity, feature and measurement.

 ##2.5-renaming variables

-The two first columns are renamed to “subject” and “activity”.
+The two first columns are renamed to “subject” and “activity”. feature

-##2.6-renaming variable values

--activity: The values of the column that contains the activity in the raw data (numeric:1 to 6) are updated to their names(WALKING,SITTING,….), linking and updating each of the keys with the name contained in the activity_labels table.

--feature: The values in this variable (66 values) are updated according to the following changes in the texts of them:
+-feature: The names of this variable (66) are updated according to the following changes in the texts of them:
 -	“t” and “f” prefix are renamed to “time” and “frequency”
 -	Acc y Gyro : No changes, because they are representative enough of Accelerometer and Gyroscope.
 -	BodyBody :  The mistake is corrected with Body